CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: LEFT ( string , length )

-    The **LEFT** function returns a length number of characters from the leftmost of *string*.
+    The **LEFT** function returns a length number of characters from the leftmost *string*.
 If any of the arguments is **NULL**, **NULL** is returned.
 If a value greater than the *length* of the *string* or a negative number is specified for a length, the entire string is returned.

-    To extract a length number of characters from the rightmost of the string, use the :func:`RIGHT`.
+    To extract a length number of characters from the rightmost string, use the :func:`RIGHT`.

     :param string: Input string
     :param length: The length of a string to be returned